moseswmwong/Electra-Tweets-Classifier/README.md

 ## Alternatives

-Bag-of-word method was the closest canadidate before Transformer was selected to solve this problem, and after gone through the estimated performance of Bag-of-word, there are a few major disadvantages, first, does not capture the meaning of each word, second, it does not consider sequence nor reasoning nor use of language-structure with the input text, and finally, it can misinterpret short phases for example, the phase "not good" and "good" are counted as one "not, and two "good" which bag-of-word consider a positive signal which in reality their effect are opposite and cancelling out each other.
+Bag-of-word method was the closest canadidate before Transformer was selected to solve this problem, and after gone through the estimated performance of Bag-of-word, there are a few major disadvantages, first, does not capture the meaning of each word, second, it does not consider sequence nor reasoning nor use of language-structure with the input text, and finally, it can misinterpret short phases for example, the phase "not good" and "good" are counted as one "not", and two "good" which bag-of-word consider a positive signal which in reality their effect are opposite and cancelling out each other.

 Transformer is the best option because it is the state-of-the-art language model that before it make the decision it is able to capture all meanings from the whole input text, understand the meaning of each word, and learn to consider inter-relationship between words in the input text.
 Last but not least, not only it consider inter-relationship of a word during processing with other words before it, the bidirectional nature of the BERT / Electra models consider words after too.